QCBSRworkshops/QCBSRworkshops.github.io/content/english/about-symposium.md

 Workshops can be created and presented in English or in French.
 The language in which the workshop will be presented will be announced in the R Symposium schedule.

+### Learning and Development Award

+Each contributed workshop to the R Symposium will receive a Learning and Development Award (300$ per workshop).

 ### Submitting your proposal